wjakob/nanobind/README.md

 in 2015 to improve the efficiency of C++/Python bindings.
-Thanks to many amazing contributions by others, _pybind11_ has become a core dependency of software across the world including flagship projects like PyTorch and Tensorflow; every day, the repository is cloned more than 100.000 times.
-Many extensions and generalizations were added by users and core developers over the years to address use cases of this diverse audience.
+Thanks to many amazing contributions by others, _pybind11_ has become a core dependency of software across the world including flagship projects like PyTorch and Tensorflow.
+Every day, the repository is cloned more than 100.000 times.
+Hundreds of contributed extensions and generalizations address use cases of this diverse audience.
 However, all of this success also came with _costs_: the complexity of the library grew tremendously, causing overheads on binary size, compilation time, and runtime performance.

-Ironically, the situation feels just like 2015: bindings are once again slow to compile with existing tools (_Boost.Python_, _pybind11_), and the conditions (C++17, Python 3.8+) are ripe for drastic simplifications.
-It seems that another round of this cycle is needed..
+Ironically, the situation today feels like 2015 all over again: binding generation with existing tools (_Boost.Python_, _pybind11_) is extremely slow and produces enormous binaries.
+At the same time, key improvements in C++17 and Python 3.8 provide opportunities for drastic simplifications.
+It seems that another round of this cycle is needed (though the plan is that this doesn't become a _vicious cycle_, see below..)

 ## Performance numbers